Dragoon-Lab/LaitsV3/documentation/node-editor.md

 with the `+` appearing as the first character in the equation box.
 This form has the advantage that it matches the introductory materials better.
-However, units are inconsistant and this form would require special diagnosis/handlers for cases the student erases the plus (incorrect) or changes it into a minus (may be correct or incorrect).
+However, units are inconsistent and this form would require special diagnosis/handlers for cases the student erases the plus (incorrect) or changes it into a minus (may be correct or incorrect).